 Throughout these topics, the children are taught in a practical way and encouraged to use investigative and observational skills.
 The children work independently and in small groups to make conclusions and consider evidence.

 Each subject area has a designated leader who is responsible for the teaching and learning in that subject.

 The class teachers are always assessing what the children can do in order to plan what the children need to do next.

 In Maths and English the children are assessed against year group expectations, as set out in the new National Curriculum.
-In Foundation subjects the children are assessed against Chris Quigley’s milestones, as seen in the example medium term plan.

 During 1 to 1 parent evenings, class teachers inform parents how their children are progressing relating to these expectations.